Tropical Storm Vicente (2018)

 Tropical Storm Vicente was an unusually small tropical cyclone that made landfall as a tropical depression in the Mexican state of Michoacán on October 23, 2018, causing deadly mudslides.
 The 21st named storm of the 2018 Pacific hurricane season, Vicente originated from a tropical wave that departed from Africa's western coast on October 6.
 The wave traveled westward across the Atlantic and entered the Eastern Pacific on October 17.
 The disturbance became better defined over the next couple of days, forming into a tropical depression early on October 19.
 Located in an environment favorable for further development, the system organized into Tropical Storm Vicente later that day.

 The small cyclone traveled northwestward along the Guatemalan coast before later shifting to a more westerly track.
 Vicente peaked late on October 20 with winds of 50 mph (85 km/h) and a minimum pressure of 1002 mbar.
 At its peak, Vicente displayed a sporadic eye feature in its central dense overcast.
 The storm maintained this intensity for about eighteen hours as it turned towards the southwest.
 Dry air caused Vicente to weaken on October 21.
 A brief break from the dry air during the next day allowed the storm to recuperate and slightly strengthen.
 However, outflow from the nearby Hurricane Willa caused Vicente to weaken into a tropical depression early on October 23.
 After making landfall near Playa Azul at 13:30 UTC, Vicente quickly lost organization and dissipated a few hours later.

 Vicente caused torrential rainfall in the Mexican states of Michoacán, Oaxaca, Veracruz, Hidalgo, Jalisco, Guerrero, and Colima; the highest total exceeded 300 mm in Oaxaca.
 In some states, the effects of Vicente compounded those from the nearby Hurricane Willa.
 The storm left a total of 16 people dead throughout 2 states: 13 in Oaxaca and 3 in Veracruz.
 The heavy rainfall caused numerous rivers to spill their banks, dozens of landslides to occur, and severe flooding to ensue elsewhere.
 This resulted in hundreds of homes being inundated, dozens of road closures, and agricultural damage amongst an array of other effects.
 Plan DN-III-E was activated in multiple states to provide aid to affected individuals.
 The federal and state governments mobilized to help with relief efforts and repairs.
+Aon estimated the damages to be greater than US$1 million.